 We hope that all parties work closely together to find a solution in making Mexiletine more cost-effective so that patients can continue to benefit from it.

 Consultation on NICE’s decision and how you can share your views

-There is, however, an opportunity for MDUK to contribute in a consultation on NICE’s decision early next month.
+There is, however, an opportunity for MDUK to contribute to a consultation on NICE’s decision early next month.

 If you are currently receiving Mexiletine and are affected by this news, we are keen to hear from you so we can incorporate your views into our response.

-Please do get in touch by emailing email@example.com
+Please do get in touch by emailing our Campaigns teams.

 Those affected by today’s announcement can get in touch by ringing 0800 652 6352 between 10am-2pm on Monday to Friday.
 Alternatively, you can email us on firstname.lastname@example.org